cureos/csj2k/README.md

 Included are very basic Windows Store, WPF and Silverlight test applications for reading and displaying JPEG 2000 files.
 There is also a Windows Phone 8 application, although this application has not yet been confirmed to work.

+## Installation

+Apart from buidling the relevant class libraries from source, prebuilt packages for the supported platforms can also be obtained via [NuGet](https://nuget.org/packages/CSJ2K/).

+## Usage

 The Portable Class Library provides interfaces for bitmap rendering, file I/O and logging.
 It is the responsiblity of the end application to register implementations of these interfaces before JPEG 2000 decoding and encoding can be performed.
 A static convenience method available on all platforms is implemented for this purpose: